jwarz/data-scientists-tools/01_basics/01_R/03_programming_tidyverse/readme.md

 Theory.
 Coming soon …

+**1. The group_by verb**

+In the last set of exercises, you learned to use the

+**2. The summarize verb**

+summarize verb to answer questions about the entire dataset, or about a particular year.
+For example, here you’re finding the average life expectancy and the total population in the year 2007.
+What if we weren’t interested just in the average for the year 2007, but for each of the years in the dataset?
+You could rerun this code and change the year each time, but that’s very tedious.
+Instead, you can use the group_by verb, which tells dplyr to summarize within groups instead of summarizing the entire dataset.

+**3. Summarizing by year**

+Notice that this replaces the filter year equals 2007 with group_by year. group_by(year) tells the summarize step that it should perform the summary within each year: within 1952, then within 1957, then within 1962, and combine the results.
+Instead of getting one row overall, you now get one row for each year.
+There’s now a year variable along with the new meanLifeExp and totalPop variables.
+This shows us that the total population started at 2-point-4 billion, and went up to 6-point-25 billion in 2007.
+We can also see that average life expectancy went up from 49 years in 1952 to 67.
+You can summarize by other variables besides year.
+Suppose you’re

+**4. Summarizing by continent**

+interested in the average life expectancy and the total population in 2007 within each continent.
+You can find this by first filtering for the year 2007, grouping by continent (instead of year), and then performing your summary.
+This results in a table with one row for each continent, with columns for mean life expectancy and total population.
+We can see that Europe and Oceania have the highest life expectancy, and that Asia and Africa are lower.
+Now that you’ve calculated these statistics for each continent in 2007, you might be interested in how they changed for each continent over time.

+**5. Summarizing by continent and year**

+To do so, you can summarize by both year and continent, by adding year comma continent within the group by.
+Now the output has one row for each combination of a year and continent.
+For example, we see the total population and average life expectancy in 1952 for Africa, the Americas, Asia, Europe, and Oceania, followed by each of the continent-level summaries for 1957.
+In the next video, you’ll learn how to visualize this per-year, per-continent data to understand trends over time.

 ## Summarizing by year

 In a previous exercise, you found the median life expectancy and the